|GPS:||21.084, 95.537 Google Map · Climbing Area Map|

 |Shared By:||Andy Riley on Apr 1, 2015|

-Although it various by region, Myanmar generally has three seasons.
+Although it varies by region, Myanmar generally has three seasons.
 Winter ranges from November to February, with temps from 70F to 90F, summer is from February to June with temps from 85F to 100+F, and monsoon stretches from July to October.
 Due to the heat and rain in summer and monsoon season, the best climbing weather is during the winter.

 There are several hostels and guesthouses throughout the country.
 Although Myanmar is less developed than neighboring Thailand, prices of accommodations are somewhat higher.
 The cheapest hostels are about $8-$10.

 If you are in Myanmar and want to connect with the climbing community, check out the Myanmar Rock Community FB Group.